titsuki/raku-Chart-Gnuplot/README.md

 NAME
 ====

-Chart::Gnuplot - blah blah blah
+Chart::Gnuplot - A Perl 6 bindings for gnuplot

 SYNOPSIS
 ========